Angie Nixon: Literary works

 Nixon co-authored a book with her daughter, Natalie McGriff.
-When Natalie was 7, in response to her low self-esteem about her natural hair, Nixon suggested the two write a comic-style children's book about a girl whose Afro puffs transform her into a powerful superhero.
-The Adventures of Moxie McGriff was born.
-The book won Florida's One Spark where they received enough funding to publish and tour the book, donating many copies to organizations that promote literacy.
+When Natalie was seven, in response to her low self-esteem about her natural hair, Nixon suggested the two write a comic-style children's book about a girl whose Afro puffs transform her into a powerful superhero; this resulted in The Adventures of Moxie McGriff.
+The book was a winner at Florida's 2015 One Spark event, where they received enough funding to publish and tour the book, donating many copies to organizations that promote literacy.

 Food industry

-Nixon, along with her daughter, own a smoothie/ice cream/sandwich shop on the Eastside of Jacksonville called Natalie’s Nook & Candy Shop.
-The goal is for their restaurant, is to bring healthy food options to the food insecure neighborhood.

-In 2024, Nixon founded a bookstore and coffee shop in Jacksonville's Northside called Cafe Resistance, which serves as a community-focused space for local organizing, after-school educational and recreational activities for children and students, and promoting black history and culture through literature and storytelling in opposition to state repression of historical accounts of African-American resistance.
+In 2019, Nixon, along with her daughter, opened a smoothie/ice cream/sandwich shop on the Eastside of Jacksonville called Natalie’s Nook & Candy Shop.
+In 2024, Nixon founded a bookstore and coffee shop in Jacksonville's Northside called Cafe Resistance, which serves as a community-focused space for local organizing, after-school educational and recreational activities for children and students, and promoting Black history and culture through literature and storytelling, in opposition to state repression of historical accounts of African-American resistance.

 Florida Public Service Union

-Nixon is currently Director for the Florida Public Service Union's (FPSU) Higher Education Campaign and was previously the Florida state field director for the Service Employees International Union, of which FPSU is an affiliate.
+Nixon is currently Director for the Florida Public Service Union's (FPSU) Higher Education Campaign and was previously the Florida state field director for the Service Employees International Union (SEIU), of which FPSU is an affiliate.

-Political career

-In the 2020 elections, Nixon defeated incumbent Kimberly Daniels, who was seeking re-election to the Florida House of Representatives District 14 (part of Duval County), in the Democratic Party primary election.
-In the heavily-Democratic 14th district, this nomination is tantamount to election.

-In April 2022, Nixon attempted to stage a sit-in demonstration to prevent a vote on Florida's congressional district maps.
-The demonstration was ultimately unsuccessful.

-In 2022, Nixon was redrawn from House District 14 to House District 13 thanks to once-in-a-decade re-districting.
-She went on to defeat unaffiliated candidate La'Ciara Masline, NPA and on to replace Tracie Davis as Florida state House representative for District 13.

-On November 9, 2023, Nixon introduced a resolution calling for a ceasefire in the Gaza war and the release of hostages by Hamas.
-The Florida State House voted 104-2 to reject the resolution.
+Since 2022, she has also been the executive director of Florida For All, a coalition of six different organizations, including SEIU, that works to promote voter rights and enfranchisement.

+Personal life

+Nixon gave birth to her first child shortly before running for Jacksonville City Council in 2008.
+She married Jarrett Morene in June 2021.
+They have five children, including Morene's children prior to the marriage.